magento/merchdocs/src/catalog/product-create-downloadable.md

    - By default, **Stock Status** is set to `Out of Stock`.

     - Because downloadable products are not shipped, the **Weight** field is not used.
-Enabling this feature for a downloadable product makes the product **Simple** and blocks the **Is this downloadable product?** tab filling.
+If you enable this feature, it becomes a [Simple product]({% link catalog/product-create-simple.md %}) and the _Is this downloadable product?_ tab cannot be used.

     {:.bs-callout-info}
     **Inventory Management:** If you enable [Inventory Management]({% link catalog/inventory-management.md %}), Single Source merchants set the quantity in this section.
 Multi Source merchants add sources and quantities in the Sources section.
 See the following _Assign Sources and Quantities (Inventory Management)_ section.